Lake Manyara National Park

 Lake Manyara National Park is the only Rift Valley- National Park in Northern Tanzania.
 Located on the way to Ngorongoro Crater and the Serengeti.
 The entrance gate is close to the ethnically diverse market town of Mto Wa Mbu.

 The protected area extends over 35 km and is on average only 4 km wide, wedged between the approximately 400 m high Rift Valley escarpment and the alkaline Lake Manyara.
 The lake occupies two-thirds of the park.
 Seasonally it is home to hosts of pink shimmering flamingos.
 Only the southern end of the lake with its large marshy areas is outside the park boundaries.

 The park is famous for its lions dozing on tree branches.
-For a long time, the Manyara was the only park in Tanzania where this atypical behavior can be observed.
-Watching this atypical behavior is also possible in the Serengeti and Tarangire National Parks.
+For a long time, the Manyara was the only park in Tanzania where this atypical behaviour can be observed.
+Watching this atypical behaviour is also possible in the Serengeti and Tarangire National Parks.
 There are different theories.
 In Manyara it seems to be escaping the tsetse fly, which banish the animals mainly on acacia trees.

 The population of elephants has declined sharply in recent years.
 They prefer to stay in the groundwater forest along with waterbucks, bushbucks, Anubis baboons, green monkeys and black-headed diadem monkeys.
 Less common are leopards and civets.

 Worth seeing are the hot springs Maji Moto Kubwa.
 These are located at the very south end of the park.
-From the parking lot, a long jetty leads over the landscape soaked with hot water.
+From the car park, a long jetty leads over the landscape soaked with hot water.
 Information boards explain the geothermal activity.

-In the classic movie „Out of Africa“ leds the legendary flight of Robert Redford and Meryl Steep to Lake Manyara.
+In the classic film „Out of Africa“ led the legendary flight of Robert Redford and Meryl Steep to Lake Manyara.